How to Also Turn Off Your TV With Your Amazon Fire Stick Remote

 Make sure to pair your Firestick with an Amazon Echo device, if you are using one of the older non-voice-operated models.

 You might not be aware that you can actually control your satellite and cable TV box via Alexa, in addition to turning the TV on and off.
 These all work with Alexa: Optic Hub, Dish, Tivo, Fios, and Frontier.
 This is how to connect your satellite or cable TV box to the Alexa app.

-Even though Amazon Firestick might look simple, the number of supported features and control options are quite amazing.
+Even though your Amazon Fire Stick may just be a simple stick that plugs into the back of your television, it’s an incredibly powerful device that makes it easy to control your entire home theater set up.
 Whether you choose to upgrade your existing Fire remote, or enable CEC and Alexa support right on your Fire Stick itself, turning your television off and on with your Fire Stick is a simple task, allowing you to turn on your television and select your new favorite show all from one single device.